-- "Interior furnishings are in line with Land Rover's luxury reputation (perhaps even above the LR2's price point on top-line HSE LUX versions), as a stately look combines with high-quality materials and numerous padded surfaces." -- Consumer Guide
+- "Interior furnishings are in line with Land Rover's luxury reputation (perhaps even above the LR2's price point on top-line HSE LUX versions), as a stately look combines with high-quality materials and numerous padded surfaces." -- Consumer Guide (2013)

-- "Headroom and legroom are ample even for taller adults, though the broad of beam may find shoulder room at a premium." -- Consumer Guide
+- "Headroom and legroom are ample even for taller adults, though the broad of beam may find shoulder room at a premium." -- Consumer Guide (2013)

-- "Land Rover is pushing a command seating position for the front occupants and a stadium-style view for the rear passengers, but it ends up feeling like you're sitting too high inside the vehicle - especially true for the driver's seat, which can only be lowered to a point that still feels unnecessarily high.
-Such a lofty perch might be advantageous for visibility when negotiating objects off-road, but in day-to-day driving, it feels unnecessarily tippy." -- Autoblog
+- "Our biggest gripe about the LR2 overall might be the seating position for the front and rear seating.
+Land Rover is pushing a command seating position for the front occupants and a stadium-style view for the rear passengers, but it ends up feeling like you're sitting too high inside the vehicle - especially true for the driver's seat, which can only be lowered to a point that still feels unnecessarily high.
+Such a lofty perch might be advantageous for visibility when negotiating objects off-road, but in day-to-day driving, it feels unnecessarily tippy." -- Autoblog (2013)

 - "Replacing conventional knobs and numerous buttons are a couple of knobs, just a few buttons, and a touchscreen that's shared with the navigation system.
-As with most such systems, this setup often requires multiple steps to accomplish what used to be simple tasks, but at least everything is close at hand." -- Consumer Guide
+As with most such systems, this setup often requires multiple steps to accomplish what used to be simple tasks, but at least everything is close at hand." -- Consumer Guide (2013)

 - "Most backup cameras have trajectory lines that bend when you turn the wheel or weird boxes, but the LR2's optional camera displays a single line in the middle that it calls Hitch Assist, which is aptly named to help make hooking up to a trailer easier.
-We're not sure how many LR2 owners will be towing trailers, but this is a practical idea nonetheless." -- Autoblog
+We're not sure how many LR2 owners will be towing trailers, but this is a practical idea nonetheless." -- Autoblog (2013)

-- "Interior storage is little better than average, though besides the usual cupholders, there are a couple of handy trays in the console." -- Consumer Guide
+- "Interior storage is little better than average, though besides the usual cupholders, there are a couple of handy trays in the console." -- Consumer Guide (2013)

 Next Steps: Land Rover LR2

-- View the best prices for the 2013 Land Rover LR2
+- View the best prices for the 2014 Land Rover LR2

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2013 Land Rover LR2
+- See what others paid for the 2014 Land Rover LR2

 - Search used Land Rover LR2 for sale (635 listings)